 # 6 – Standing In The Rain

 In 1973, legendary guitarist Tommy Bolin joined the James Gang and recorded a smoking album entitled Bang.
-Tommy Bolin had already released tow album with his own band called Zephyr.
-Late on in the 1970’s Tommy Bolin would join the legendary classic rock band Deep Purple.
+Tommy Bolin had already released two albums with his own band called Zephyr.
+Later on in the 1970’s Tommy Bolin would join the legendary classic rock band Deep Purple.
 Nonetheless, in 1973, Tommy Bolin joined The James Gang and brought a distinctive sound to the band.
-The great Bang album was probably the most enjoyed James Gang album that did not feature Joe Walsh.
+The great Bang album was probably the most enjoyable James Gang album that did not feature Joe Walsh.
 Tommy Bolin brought his sound and energy to the group and breathed new life into the band.
 One of the standout songs on the Bang LP was the killer track “Standing in the Rain.”

 # 5 – Ashes The Rain And I

 The James Gang ballad “Ashes The Rain and I,” was released on the album The James Gang Rides Again.
 The song “Ashes The Rain And I,” was the album’s closing track.
 The song was written by Joe Walsh and Dale Peters.
 The song’s classical acoustic opening guitar lines define the talents of Joe Walsh beyond that loud distorted sound that he was known for.
 The strings that surrounded the song’s haunting melody made for one of the most distinctively different tracks in the band’s catalog.

 # 4 – The Bomber /Closet Queen/Bolero/Cast Your Fate To The Wind